forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 > In the paper positive is written instead of Ct < 40

-> => vaccine efficacy is about 66 % for a viral load <40 and about 70 % for a viral load <30 for BNT162b2 from two weeks to 2 months after vaccination.
+> => vaccine efficacy is about 70 % for high viral loads (less 30 cycles) and about 66 % for a detectable viral load (<40 cycles) for BNT162b2 from two weeks to 2 months after vaccination.

 ###### Vaccine Effects by Incidence Rates
 All tests: Those after exposure as above but also all infections detected by other tests (which likely are likely less for vaccinated e.g. indicated by comparing the larger case count for unvaccinated periods when going from exposures to incidence).